+First name of participant Middle Initial Last name

+Birth date (month/day/year)

+Address

-Birth date (month/day/year) Age during activity Address City State Zip Has approval to participate in (name of activity, orientati on flight, outing trip, etc.) From to INFORMED CONSENT, RELEASE AGREEMENT, ANI D AUTHORIZATION offered.
-Information about those activities may be obtain I understand that participation in Scouting activities involves the risk of personal injury, including death, due to the physical, mental, and emotional challenges in the activities offered.
+City State Zip Has approval to participate in (name c of activity, orientation flight, outing trip, etc.) From to

+INFORMED CONSENT, RELEASE AGREEMENT, AND AUTHORIZATION

+I understand that participation in Scouting activities involves the risk of personal injury, including death, due to the physical, mental, and emotional challenges in the activities offered.
 Information about those activities may be obtained from the venue, activity coordinators, or local council.
-I also understand that participation in these activities is entirely voluntary and requires participants to follow instructions and abide by all applicable rules and the standards of conduct. provider to secure proper treatment, including hospitaliz protected health information to the adult in charge and/or Information/Confidential Health Information (PHI/CHI) un ation, anesthesia, surgery, or injections of medic or any physician or health care provider involved nder the Standards for Privacy of Individually Ide dings, test results, and treatment provided for pu event I cannot be reached, permission is hereby given to the me cation for my child.
-Medical providers are authorized to disclose d in providing medical care to the participant.
-Protected Health entifiable Health Information, 45 C.F.R. §§160.103, 164.501, etcurposes of medical evaluation of the participant, follow-up and y to continue in the program activities. own behalf and/or on behalf of my child, I hereby ful lly and completely release and waive any and eparations for and transportation to and from the activity, o d all claims for personal injury, death, or loss that may arise es, volunteers, related parties, or other organizations associ • program participants or any limitations imposed upon then with programs or activities below and counsel your child to List participant restrictions, if any: None Participant's signature Date Parent/guardian printed name Parent/guardian signature Date Area code and telephone number (best contact and emergency of Email (for use in sharing more re details about the trip or activity) Contact the adult leader with any questions: Name Phone Email A
+I also understand that participation in these activities is entirely voluntary and requires participants to follow instructions and abide by all applicable rules and the standards of conduct.

+In case of an emergency involving my child, I understand that efforts will be made to contact me.
+In the event I cannot be reached, permission is hereby given to the medical provider to secure proper treatment, including hospitalization, anesthesia, surgery, or injections of medication for my child.
+Medical providers are authorized to disclose protected health information to the adult in charge and/ or any physician or health care provider involved in providing medical care to the participant.
+Protected Health Information/Confidential Health Information (PHI/CHI) under the Standards for Privacy of Individually Identifiable Health Information, 45 C.F.R. §§160.103, 164.501, etc. seq., as amended from time to time, includes examination findings, test results, and treatment provided for purposes of medical evaluation of the participant, follow-up and communication with the participant's parents or guardian, and/or determination of the participant's ability to continue in the program activities.

+With appreciation of the dangers and risks associated with programs and activities including preparations for and transportation to and from the activity, on my own behalf and/or on behalf of my child, I hereby fully and completely release and waive any and all claims for personal injury, death, or loss that may arise against the Boy Scouts of America, the local council, the activity coordinators, and all employees, volunteers, related parties, or other organizations associated with any program or activity.

+NOTE: The Boy Scouts of America and local councils cannot continually monitor compliance of program participants or any limitations imposed upon them by parents or medical providers.
+List any restrictions imposed on a child participant in connection with programs or activities below and counsel your child to comply with those restrictions.

+List participant restrictions, if any: None

+Participant's signature Date e L

+Parent/guardian printed name Parent/guardia n signature Date

+Area code and telephone number (best contact and emergency of contact) Email (for use i n sharing more e details about the trip or activ vity)

+Contact the adult leader with any questions:

+Name Phone Email

+11.00 PM